Updated: Aug 25

 One of the city’s most aptly-named parks, Hideaway is a laneway oasis with a modest climber, toddler area, and dog park.
 Leslieville residents have cherished this one for years, and with good reason – it feels more like a shared backyard than a park.
 Cozy, shaded, and wonderful.
 Full review here.

 Like Hideaway, Moncur is surrounded largely by the back ends of houses, which gives it a pleasant, communal feeling.
 But unlike Hideaway, this east-end spot is surprisingly large, and the grounds incorporate not only the playground, which is newer and more varied than Hideaway’s, but a fairly large field with a baseball diamond, and a tennis-court-sized asphalt area that can be used alternately for ball hockey, basketball, or bike riding.
 Full review here.

 Sitting in a nest of high-rise apartment buildings in Thorncliffe Park, this is an absolute goldmine if your kid is a playground fanatic.
 If you include the playgrounds belonging to Thorncliffe Park Public School, there are four separate playgrounds and a splash pad all clumped together here.
 A true community gathering place, but largely unknown to those outside the neighbourhood.
 Full review here.

 This might be the most well-hidden of all the playgrounds listed here.
 Pump Park is tucked away in the heart of the Republic of Rathnelly, which, in case you didn’t know, is a thing.
-The playground is pretty basic, but the seclusion is wonderful.
+The playground is pretty basic, but the seclusion is wonderful [2023 update: it is now more wonderful!]
 Enter by the hidden path off McMaster Avenue and you’ll feel like you’ve stepped inside a Beatrix Potter illustration.
 Full review here.